padamshrestha/blog/docs/home/chocolatey.md

-# Install and manage application using chocolatey
+# Install and manage applications using Chocolatey

 ## Install Chocolatey